Sunburn prevention and treatment is important to your health

 - Wide brim hats should be worn to protect your face and eyes from the sun's rays.

 Protect Your EYES From The Sun

 Most people don't know that our eyes can become sunburned.
-Red, gritty feeling, painful eyes are most likely the result of extended exposure to the sun.
-Repeated exposure can lead to eye health problems like cataracts, pterygium and maybe even macular degeneration.
+Red, gritty feelings and painful eyes are most likely the result of extended exposure to the sun.
+Repeated exposure can lead to eye health problems like cataracts, pterygium, and maybe even macular degeneration.
 All of these can have a negative impact on your vision.
 Always wear sunglasses that fully shield your eyes from the sun's rays.
-Polycarbonate sun glasses (safety glasses) block out 99.9% of UV light and include side shields to protect the eyes from sun exposure.
+Polycarbonate sunglasses (safety glasses) block out 99.9% of UV light and include side shields to protect the eyes from sun exposure.

 What to do if you get burned

-While a burn from touching something hot is instantaneous, sun burn may take several hours to show itself after exposure.
+While a burn from touching something hot is instantaneous, sunburn may take several hours to show itself after exposure.
 The symptoms can even worsen 24 hours after you have been exposed.
-Skin may become red, swollen, blistering and warm to the touch.
+The skin may become red, swollen, blistering, and warm to the touch.
 Nausea and fever can occur in severe cases.
 These are all symptoms of sunburn and cannot be reversed.
 The body needs to heal itself and it can take days for your skin to recover.
 While there is no easy cure for sunburn, there are first aid steps that can be taken to help relieve discomfort and help the body heal.

 - Take pain relievers for physical discomfort, fever or headache.

-- Take a cool bath to help sooth the pain
+- Take a cool bath to help soothe the pain

 - Avoid further exposure to the sun, allowing the body to heal